sharmaeklavya2/blog-source/content/posts/juggling-theory-orig.md

-title: The role of math in juggling
+title: The math behind juggling
-slug: juggling-theory
+slug: juggling-theory-orig
 tags: Juggling, Math
 status: draft
 date: 2020-08-30
 mathengine: katex-full
-summary: This post explains how math and computer science can be applied to juggling, a seemingly non-mathematical field.
+summary: This post explains how math can be applied to juggling, a seemingly non-mathematical area.
 This gives us more insight into what really goes on in a juggling pattern and helps us automate the process of finding new juggling patterns.
-It is also used to give input to juggling animation software.

 This post explains the surprising link between math and juggling.